CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 #### Brief summary of our scenario walk through
 After importing the data, the user will use the commands available in the app to compare two teams and decide which team will win in the upcoming match.
 The user will create the match in the system and make a prediction for it.
-The user will also make a prediction on the behalf of another member of the fantasy league.
+The user will also make a prediction on the behalf of another league_member of the fantasy league.

 #### Brief summary of the skeleton program
-Our skeleton program can add a member to their fantasy league.
+Our skeleton program can add a league_member to their fantasy league.
 The user can also create matches, on which the members can bet and attempt to guess the outcome of the match.
 Finally, our skeleton program can retrieve the statistics and the data on a Player and a team based on the name, which is passed as an argument in the CLI.